-Do I Want to Be a Mediator?
+Should I Become a Mediator?

-|Degree Level||Bachelor's degree required; some employers or states may require a master's degree or J.D.|
+|Degree Level||Bachelor's degree; some employers or states may require a master's degree or Juris Doctor (J.D.)|

 |Degree Field||Conflict resolution, public policy, law|

-|Licensure and/or Certification||Requirements vary by state|
+|Licensure and/or Certification||Requirements vary by state and position|

-|Experience||Experience may be required|
+|Experience||May be required|

-Step 2: Earn a Bachelor's Degree
+Step 1: Earn a Bachelor's Degree

 Mediators usually need a bachelor's degree to begin their careers.
 Bachelor's degree programs in mediation and conflict or dispute resolution are available at some universities.
 These programs typically include courses in interpersonal communication, psychology, and negotiation strategies.
 Sometimes, a certificate in mediation can be earned alongside a bachelor's degree in another discipline.
 An aspiring mediator also might earn a bachelor's degree in a different field with the expectation of attaining additional education.

-Step 3: Go to Graduate School or Law School
+Step 2: Complete Graduate or Law School

-Educational requirements for mediators vary depending on their work setting and specialty.
+Education requirements for mediators vary depending on their work setting and specialty.
 Some mediators are attorneys, while others have an advanced degree or postgraduate certificate in dispute management, conflict resolution, or mediation.
 Some master's degree programs, particularly in business or psychology, offer a concentration in dispute resolution.
 Aspiring attorneys must complete a three-year law school program after earning a four-year bachelor's degree.

-Step 4: Receive Training in Mediation Practices
+Step 3: Receive Training in Mediation

 State-sponsored programs, educational institutions, mediation associations, and commercial mediation centers offer mediation training.
-Training programs can run from a few days to several weeks; they might be conducted online, in classrooms, or through home-study materials.
+Training programs can run from a few days to several weeks.
+They might be conducted online, in classrooms, or through home-study materials.
 Coursework often covers negotiation skills, research techniques, communication, and diversity training.

 College graduates also might consider pursuing a postgraduate certificate program in mediation.
 Programs generally require 12 credits, of which three or more might include an internship or practical experience.
 Applicants are usually able to choose a specialization, such as organizational conflict or family relations.

 - Participate in an internship or externship.
 Completing an internship or externship can provide aspiring mediators with real-world work experience.
-Additionally, individuals who perform well may be able to obtain permanent employment with the cooperating business or agency after graduation.
+Additionally, individuals who perform well might be able to obtain permanent employment with the cooperating business or agency after graduation.

-Step 5: Become Certified or Licensed
+Step 4: Become Certified or Licensed

 The federal government, states, municipalities, organizations, and corporations have different requirements for mediators.
 Some require professional or state certification, while others require state licensing.
 Federal agencies often have their own professional accreditation standards or programs for mediators.
 Some states offer mediator certification through local community colleges or certification centers.
 Requirements for certification or licensing might include completing an approved mediation training program and accumulating mediation experience.